 Conquered by the Moors in the 8th century, Seville has always been a royal residence.
-Even before the Caliphs arrived, the Romans and Carthaginians were fighting over Seville, and the Phoenicians and Greeks before them.
-Italica, just outside Seville, is the site of preserved Roman ruins dating back to 3rd century BC.
-Roman Seville became Christian in the 4th century and the Visigoths who ruled afterward built amazing Christian monuments, including the Cathedral.
-History in Southern Spain was tumultuous for the next few hundred years including religious crusades, the “Reconquest”, the religious expulsions and cruel conversions and the monumental discovery of “the new world”.
+Even before the Moors arrived, the Romans and Carthaginians were fighting over Seville.
+And the Phoenicians and Greeks before them.
+Italica, just outside Seville, is the site of preserved Roman ruins dating back to the 3rd century BC.
+Roman Seville became Christian in the 4th century, and the Visigoths who ruled afterward built amazing Christian monuments, including the Cathedral.
+History in Southern Spain was tumultuous for the next few hundred years, including religious crusades, the “Reconquest”, the religious expulsions and cruel conversions and the monumental discovery of “the new world.”

 Gastronomy & Wine

-Seville fell to the Moors in 712 and the military chiefs built their fortress on the very site where the Reales Alcazares are today.
-Called the “Royal Fortress”, this beautiful property houses the 9th century Moorish Palaces built for the Emir, Abderraman II.
-These superb palaces are absolutely stunning for the first time visitor.
-Intricately carved arches, hand painted tiles with Arabic calligraphy and spectacular gardens can all be enjoyed here.
-This is an absolute “must see” in Seville.
+Seville fell to the Moors in 712, and the military chiefs built their fortress on the very site where the Reales Alcazares is today.
+Called the “Royal Fortress,” this beautiful property houses the 9th century Moorish Palaces built for the Emir, Abderraman II.
+These superb palaces are stunning for the first time visitor.
+Intricately carved arches, hand-painted tiles with Arabic calligraphy, and spectacular gardens can all be enjoyed here.
+This is an absolute “must-see” in Seville.

-One of Seville’s finest palaces built by The First Marquis of Tarifa in the late 1400s, to resemble Pontius Pilate’s residence in Jerusalem.
+One of Seville’s most beautiful palaces built by The First Marquis of Tarifa in the late 1400s, to resemble Pontius Pilate’s residence in Jerusalem.
 The palace is owned now by the Duke of Medinaceli and is the most beautiful private residence in Seville, which is luckily open to the public.
-You will see beautiful Roman busts, an interesting fusion of Renaissance and Mudejar architectural styles and a collection of family paintings including ones of Barbara de Braganza who once lived there.
+You will see beautiful Roman busts, an exciting fusion of Renaissance and Mudejar architectural styles and a collection of family paintings including ones of Barbara de Braganza who once lived there.

-Due to be reopened soon after a recent renovation, the “Indies Archives” is a library/museum located in a gorgeous 16th-century building, which holds more than four million documents relating to the discovery of “the New World”.
-One of the most interesting bits of the huge collection is the personal diary excerpt of Cristobal Colón (Christopher Columbus).
+Due to vast reopened soon after a recent renovation, the “Indies Archives” is a library/museum located in a gorgeous 16th-century building, which holds more than four million documents relating to the discovery of “the New World.”
+One of the most exciting bits of the huge collection is the personal diary excerpt of Cristobal Colón (Christopher Columbus).

 This graceful building has an almost anarchic past.
-The site of Seville’s huge cathedral was the original site of Seville’s 12th-century Mosque (of which only the Giralda tower is left).
+The site of Seville’s massive cathedral was the original site of Seville’s 12th-century Mosque (of which only the Giralda tower is left).
 A Visigoth church was rebuilt over the Mosque.
 Work began in 1401 and lasted until 1506!
-The beautiful result is a mix of Gothic, Plateresque and baroque styles, and is today the third largest Christian church in the world (after St Peter’s in Rome and St Paul’s in London).
+The beautiful result is a mix of Gothic, Plateresque and baroque styles and is today the third-largest Christian church in the world (after St Peter’s in Rome and St Paul’s in London).
 You can climb up the Giralda tower to take in the sweeping views below, but be prepared for a long wait in line.